ibm-cloud-docs/cis/getting-started.md

 The Overview screen shows your domain in `Pending` status and remains `Pending` until you complete configuring your name servers with the registrar or existing DNS provider, which is covered in Step 4.

-You cannot delete the {{site.data.keyword.cis_short_notm}} instance after you add a domain.
+You can't delete the {{site.data.keyword.cis_short_notm}} instance after you add a domain.
 To delete the instance, delete the domain from the instance first.
 {: tip}

 ### Step 3.
 Set up your DNS records (optional)